Residence permit for spouses

 4. Application procedure for spousal privilege

-If you meet the requirements for the granting of a settlement permit for spouses of skilled workers with a settlement permit, you must submit all the necessary documents to the responsible immigration authority .
-Below you will find an overview of the necessary documents and the application process.
+If you meet the requirements for a settlement permit for spouses of skilled workers with a settlement permit, you must submit all required documents to the relevant immigration authority .
+Below you will find an overview of the required documents and the application process.

 As a rule, you will need at least the following documents :